 Accessory Dwelling Unit Project

 Accessory dwelling units (ADUs) are generally small-scale residential units that are accessory to a single-family home.
 Also known as granny flats, mother-in-law units, laneway houses, or secondary dwelling units, ADUs were more common in the U.S. prior to the 1960's.
-Many cities are now realizing several benefits of ADU's including efficient use of existing developed land and public infrastructure, creation of affordable housing opportunities, increased income opportunity for home owners, and the opportunity to care for an elderly or disabled family member in an independent living arrangement.
+Benefits of ADU's include efficient use of existing developed land and public infrastructure, creation of affordable housing opportunities, increased income opportunity for home owners, and the opportunity to care for an elderly or disabled family member in an independent living arrangement.